-Going concern is an appropriate basis for the preparation of the financial statements.
+The financial statements have been prepared under the Going concern assumption.
 Relative information is provided in note 6.5.1 below.

 2.3 Functional and Presentation Currency

 The current financial statements are presented in Euro, which is the functional currency of the parent company.
 The functional currency is the currency of the primary economic environment in which an entity operates and is normally the one in which it primarily generates and expends cash.
 Management used its judgment to determine the functional currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.